Fancy a city break? I'll tell you 23 cities you shouldn't miss this year.

-I don’t know about you, but somehow last year I had a hard time getting back into traveling.
-I have to admit I got pretty rusty during the pandemic!
-Anyway, that’s supposed to change in 2023: I want to travel more again, get to know new places and rediscover old ones.
+I want to travel more again, get to know new places and rediscover old ones.
 Is that what you also set out to do?
 Then my list of ideas for a few great city trips in Europe is definitely something for you!
 Just save this post somewhere and you can always get ideas for the next spontaneous city trip throughout the year!

-Pro Tip:
+Pro tips:

-➜ Explore the cities of Europe by train: Buy a ticket at a special price with Super Sparpreis from Deutsche Bahn*
+âžœ Explore Europe’s cities by train: Buy your ticket at the super saver price from Deutsche Bahn* in good time

-➜ Best to book overnight stays directly via booking.com* With just a few bookings, you’ll slide into a higher Genius level and get lower prices!
+âžœ The best way to book overnight stays is directly via booking.com*.
+With just a few bookings, you’ll slide into a higher Genius level and get better offers

 #1 Rome